JuDFTteam/judft_tutorials/tutorials/iffaiida_tutorial_01_2020/setup_for_iffaiida.md

 now we have some codes and computers
 ```
 $ verdi code list
-$ verdi computer list -A
+$ verdi computer list -a
 ```

-check if you can passwordless connect to iffslurm and logout from iffslurm again
+check if you can passwordlessly connect to iffslurm and logout from iffslurm again
 ```
 ssh iffslurm
 ```
-if you had to type a password, add the corresponding ssh key file to the ssh agent check if agent runs and what keys he has
+if you had to type a password, add the corresponding ssh key file to the ssh agent. check if agent runs and which keys it has stored
 ```
 $ ssh-add -L
 ```